Grand Prix Manager 2

 Grand Prix Manager 2 (often shortened as GPM2) is a 1996 Formula 1 management simulation for Windows systems and is based on its predecessor, Grand Prix Manager.
-It was developed by Edward Grabowski Communications Ltd and published by MicroProse, and it is licensed by FIA to have real statistics for the 1996 Formula One season.
+It was developed by Edward Grabowski Communications Ltd and published by MicroProse, and is licensed by FIA to have real statistics for the 1996 Formula One season.
 A sequel, Grand Prix World, was released in 2000.